 •a minimum of 12 undergraduate credits, or 12 PharmD credits

-In limited circumstances (for example, serious health problems) a reduced load may be allowed by BCIS, but this requires approval by the Foreign Student Advisor prior to dropping below full-time status.
+In limited circumstances (for example, serious health problems) a reduced load may be allowed by USCIS, but this requires approval by the International Student Advisor prior to dropping below full-time status.

 Working in the US